d-fine/DatalandMCP/README.md

 ### Launch

 - Run the command `open-webui serve` within the venv.
 - After successful launch we can now open the UI via http://localhost:8080.
+- Create an Open WebUI account.

 For now, no model is connected to the UI; hence we will connect a model via Azure OpenAI.

 <img width="1904" height="907" alt="Image" src="https://github.com/user-attachments/assets/de16630b-c70f-45d4-87ea-d6f4bfd91f5e" />